franke-hub/SDL/doc/Journal/Debugging.md

 To fix this, we added a Semaphore that limits the number of concurrent Threads.
 While this did not control handle growth, TimeDisp with a runtime of four hours ran without error.

+**That did not fix the problem**

+TimeDisp now ran for about seven and a half hours before failing.

+I created a new test `~/src/cpp/Test/Test_pthread.cpp` to duplicate Thread.cpp operation while minimizing pub library usage.
+This used the same sequencing logic between starting a thread and running it, duplicating and using the pub Event logic.
+It had the same Cygwin handle growth problem.

+On a hunch (and since I don't understand the underlying mechanisms used by std::condition_variable and std::mutex,) I created a new Event type, Event_yield, which uses an atomic variable and uses std::this_thread::yield() as its wait mechanism.
+I replaced the (mutex/condition_variable) Event with the Event_yield, and the handle growth problem disappeared in the test.

+It did not disappear when using the pub library code.
+The pub library code used another (mutex/condition_variable) Event in Worker.cpp's WorkerThread, where it waits for a reuse/termination signal.

+Changing Worker.cpp to use a std::mutex rather than an Event did not solve the problem either.

+Further modifications to ~/src/cpp/Test/Test_pthread.cpp to isolate the problem showed that the problem occurs for any allocated object that contains a std::mutex, as is still the case in Worker.cpp's WorkerThread (and Event.h)

+This is a Cygwin implementation bug.
+A bug report was sent to the Cygwin mailing list.

+To work around this problem, set the worker pool size large enough to avoid WorkerThread allocation.
+Note that pub::System::debug() provide relevants information.
+TimeDisp.cpp invokes pub::System::debug when option --verbose=2 (or higher) is
+specified.

 ----